BA (Hons) Fine Art: Painting, Drawing & Printmaking

 3 years full-time; part-time study available

-You will study in a traditional art school, purpose built in the 1970s.
+You will study in a traditional purpose built art school.
 The artists who you will work with are professionals with ongoing and international exhibition profiles.
 Our art school offers you individual workspaces and specific studios for life-drawing, painting, and a dedicated print studio for woodblock, stone lithography and etching.

 The course supports the development of your studio practice with an emphasis on craft and skill.
 Lectures and contextual dialogue enables you to position yourself and your practice in terms of art history and contemporary critical thought, so that you will be equipped with the tools to map and research your own interests.
 Frequent opportunities for public exhibitions and events prepare you professionally for a wide range of potential careers.
 All these skills are transferable across a range of professional contexts.
 This taught creative thinking ability associated with fine art practice is becoming increasingly important in the world of commerce and business.

-Year 3 – A personal negotiated brief which allows you to consolidate your practice and build a portfolio in preparation for future progression and personal ambitions.
-The year comprises of four modules all based upon individual projects: Visual Research Methodology, Theoretical Perspectives from Practice, Professional Skills: Enterprise & Employability and Major Project; culminating in an opportunity to showcase your work in a final degree show.
+Year 3 – A personal negotiated brief which allows you to consolidate your practice and build a portfolio in preparation for future progression and personal ambitions, culminating in an opportunity to showcase your work in a final degree show.

 Progression & Employment